The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 You know, I was one of those people who were like, I mean, this place, you know, there's parts of Afghanistan that are just brown and harsh and horrid, right?

-And um Afghans are really different people.
+And Afghans are really different people.

 They've grown up in a very different environment.

-And you know, you'll often hear people say, oh, people are the same all over the world.
+And, you know, you'll often hear people say, oh, people are the same all over the world.

-And over the years, um, because I was there year after year after year, sometimes I lived there for a year.
+And over the years, because I was there year after year after year, sometimes I lived there for a year.

 Three and a half months of living with Afghan soldiers when the Taliban had 90% of the country.

-I mean, when I go back to Afghanistan, well, this was before we burned the entire country to the ground, right?
+I mean, when I go back to Afghanistan, this was before we burned the entire country to the ground, right?

 Set torch to nation.

-Um, I would see the same people from 20 years before.
+I would see the same people from 20 years before.

 Many of them would travel from all parts of the country.

-They would move heaven and earth, you know, even the people who didn't speak English.
+You know, even the people who didn't speak English.

-Imagine somebody consistently staying in touch for 20 years, for 20 years, when the only conversation that you can have, you know, language-wise is very limited, and yet they never forget and they never give up on you, and they never stop trying, and they never that commitment just never fades.
+Imagine somebody consistently staying in touch for 20 years, for 20 years, when the only conversation that you can have, you know, language-wise is very limited.

-So I think when you understand like the depth of that bond and the significance of it, um, and then you now you see what we have done, where the people that stood by us, not just through this uh war,
+So I think when you understand like the depth of that bond and the significance of it, and then you now you see what we have done, where the people that stood by us, not just through this war, not just through the one before, but for decades before that, when you understand that you have torn these people to shreds, you ripped their lives apart.

-the neighborhoods that are familiar, the the history that is theirs, the, you know, even the Afghans who have fled, many of them, um, many of those still trying to leave, they didn't have paperwork, they didn't have visas, they don't have passports still, because they never wanted to leave.
+Even the Afghans who have fled, many of them, many of those still trying to leave, they didn't have paperwork.

-It may not be the perfect uh country still, certainly as an American or as a European um, you know, foreigner, you could look at it and say, why would anybody want to live here?
+you know, foreigner, you could look at it and say, why would anybody want to live here?

 You know, I mean, this place is a dump.

-But um, but when it lives in your soul and it's in your blood and it's in your DNA, and this is where you belong.
+But when it lives in your soul and it's in your blood and it's in your DNA, and this is where you belong, this is the place that makes the most sense to you in the whole world.

-Um many Afghans never wanted to give that up.
+Many Afghans never wanted to give that up.

 Many of them still don't want to give it up.